DavidDexterCharles/MHPAUTH/ReadMe.md

  * `npm link ../library/mhpauth`

     - ([Important Notice](https://github.com/npm/npm/issues/17287)) during late stages of development it was discoverd that an npm specific update caused the node_modules generated from the local *mhpauth* library to get overwritten when `npm install` is run in SampleApp.
 Details of the issue mentioned [Here](https://github.com/npm/npm/issues/17287).
 Please kindly avoid running npm install in SampleApp as the behaviour is still shakey and wasnt discovered until late stages.
+If modules is unlinked due to npm install the command `npm link ../library/mhpauth` should be rerun in admin mode in the following directory **`\MHPAUTH\SampleApp`**.
+Please note I was also working on npm publishing the package but did not wish to go to far off scope.
+Got the package to publish but the limitaton was packaging the orm with the package.

  5 **Exploring the commands** that can be executed within **`\MHPAUTH\SampleApp`** directory.
 The file `main.ts` imports the `AuthController` and other `classes/functions` which were used to implement the solution. `main.ts` can be edited to explore functionality regarding db updates, api validation checks, and other features supported by the library: